EQT AB

 EQT AB is a Swedish global investment organization founded in 1994.
 Its funds invest in private equity (EQT Private Capital Europe & North America), infrastructure (EQT Infrastructure), real estate (EQT Real Estate), growth equity, and venture capital in Europe, North America, and Asia Pacific.
 As of 2025, EQT's assets under management are €266 billion (US$285 billion), of which €141 billion are fee-generating.
-It is ranked the third largest private equity firm worldwide based on funds raised according to the 2024 edition of Private Equity International's PEI 300 ranking.
+It is ranked the second largest private equity firm worldwide based on funds raised according to the 2026 edition of Private Equity International's PEI 300 ranking.

 History

 The company was founded in 1994 by SEB, AEA Investors, and Investor AB.
 Conni Jonsson was founding chairman.

-It established venture capital business, EQT Ventures in 2016, and went public in 2019 by IPO.
+EQT established venture capital business EQT Ventures in 2016, and went public in 2019 by IPO.

 In 2021, EQT acquired Life Sciences Partners, a European venture capital firm with approximately €2.2 billion of assets under management followed in 2022, by Baring Private Equity Asia managing funds of S$20.0 billion.